pragmalingu/pragmalingu/docs/benchmarks/data-comparisson.md

            5           1        3401
 ```

-**Other files:**<br />The `lisa.rel`file is an old version of the relevance assesments which helps to understand new version, but is not considered important to use.
+**Other files:**<br />The `lisa.rel`file is an old version of the relevance assessments which helps to understand new version, but is not considered important to use.

 **Source:** http://ir.dcs.gla.ac.uk/resources/test_collections/lisa/